Communication tower and antenna sites on public lands

 Proponents seeking to install communication tower or antenna systems must comply with technical and safety requirements of different federal regulatory agencies such as ISED, Canadian Radio-Television and Telecommunications Commission (CRTC), and Health Canada.

 Proponents are also required by ISED to engage the relevant land use authority in meaningful consultation and address relevant concerns.
-The Province of Ontario as represented by the Ministry of Natural Resources and Forestry (The Ministry) is considered a land use authority for projects proposed on public lands administered under the Public Lands Act (PLA).
+The Province of Ontario as represented by the Ministry of Natural Resources (The Ministry) is considered a land use authority for projects proposed on public lands administered under the Public Lands Act (PLA).

 The Ministry recognizes the social, economic and emergency management benefits associated with the maintenance and expansion of an integrated telecommunication network throughout Ontario.
 To facilitate the orderly review and development of communication towers and antenna systems on public lands, this policy provides overall guidance and direction and is applicable to the broad range of communication tower and antenna systems proposed for and situated on public lands.

-This policy is consistent with the government’s broad non-tax revenue principles for the establishment of fee rates for the use of public lands administered under authority of the PLA
+This policy is consistent with the government’s broad non-tax revenue principles for the establishment of fee rates for the use of public lands administered under authority of the PLA.

 2.0 Goal